Southwest hit by record $140 million fine for holiday service meltdown in 2022 – KION546

 Southwest had said it expected to face a significant fine from the DOT.

-Airline executives admitted the scheduling system was a problem at a February congressional hearing on the meltdown, and Southwest said it had already taken steps to fix the scheduling issue.
-But its executives testified the airline had made other mistakes that led to the flood of cancelations: including a lack of sufficient de-icing equipment at the Denver and Chicago Midway airports.
+Airline executives admitted the scheduling system was a problem at a February congressional hearing on the meltdown, and Southwest said it had already taken steps to fix thescheduling issue.
+But its executives testified the airline had made other mistakes that led to the flood of cancellations, including a lack of sufficient de-icing equipment at the Denver and Chicago Midway airports.

 “Let me be clear.
 We messed up,” Southwest Chief Operating Officer Andrew Watterson told the hearing.
 “In hindsight, we did not have enough winter operations resiliency.”